China says all coronavirus clinical research must be registered

 A notice posted on the ministry of science and technology’s website late on Friday said all such projects had to be registered with relevant medical and health administrative departments within three working days.

-It added the move was aimed at standardizing research for medicines to treat COVID-19, which has led to more than 3,300 deaths in the country where the pandemic began.
+It added the move was aimed at standardising research for medicines to treat COVID-19, which has led to more than 3,300 deaths in the country where the pandemic began.

 Reporting by Sophie Yu and Shivani Singh; Editing by Pravin Char